segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 > Segment is aware of Salesforce's plans to enforce multi-factor authentication in 2022, and advises migrating to our new [Salesforce (Actions) destination](/docs/connections/destinations/catalog/actions-salesforce/) which supports OAuth 2.0.

 > success "Good to know"
 > This page is about the classic Salesforce Segment destination.
 There's also a page about the new [Salesforce (Actions) destination](/docs/connections/destinations/catalog/actions-salesforce/).
 Both of these destinations receive data _from_ Segment.
-We recommend using the new Salesforce (Actions) destination for additional functionality and flexibility.
+Use the new Salesforce (Actions) destination for additional functionality and flexibility.

 ### API Access